nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Example:**

-- `r tetss tests`
+- `r tetss te%ssts`

 ## Foreach command

 Iterations can increase our workflow efficiency several fold, and through the `foreach` command, we can now cycle through all entries of an item type in the current scope and apply a command to them.
 This can be especially powerful when combined with piping to do complex executions with a single command!

 **Format:** `<ITEM> foreach <COMMAND>`

 **Example:**